This was a two platform station, the platforms slightly staggered and main station building on the southbound platform.

-The box controlled the station and, after 1966, a passing loop during the period (1966-1978) that the line between Dalwhinnie and Blair Atholl reverted to single track with passing loops.
+The box controlled the station and, after 1966, a passing loop during the period 1966-1978 while the line between Dalwhinnie and Blair Atholl reverted to single track with passing loops.

 Black Island Platform